ConvoOfficial/Convo-Prototype-Socket/README.md

 - The Server Knows when Client is connected.
 - The Server Knows when Client is disconnected.
 - The server suppots Poll, Epoll, WSAPoll, Kqueue.
+- It is Compatible with Windows, Linux, Mac & FreeBSD.

 ## Dependencies